Chenimal/carpool/readme.md

 ### 4. Assumptions

-- All locations are limited in Hong Kong main island.
+- All locations are limited in accessible area in Hong Kong.
+Some small islands are excluded.
 - For each order, the duration(delivery_time - pickup_time) is based on real conditions, not specified by users.
 - For each order, the pickup time is flexible and negotiable with clients.
 - Each vehicle can take up to 3 orders at a time.